Divorce Attorneys in Auburn, Alabama

 Comprehensive Auburn, AL Divorce Representation

 We handle all legal aspects of a divorce for Auburn area clients.
 This includes but is not limited to:

 If the spouses have children together, one of the most important issues will be to ensure that the children receive the financial support they need to enjoy a standard of living that is as close as possible to what they have become accustomed to.
-Alabama follows an “income shares” model, which is a complicated formula that calculates support based on the number of children and the combined income of both spouses.
+Alabama follows an “income shares” model.

 Child Custody and Visitation

 Another child-related issue that needs to be settled is who will retain custody of the children.
 The state of Alabama prefers that both parents maintain an active role in the life of their child, and this is automatically presumed to be in the child’s best interest, unless proven otherwise.

 If there is a major income disparity between the two spouses and one spouse is financially dependent on the other, spousal support may be awarded.

 Decisions over money and property frequently become contentious, and in fact, this is one of the reasons many couples get divorced in the first place.
 During an Auburn divorce, all marital assets must be divided fairly and equitably.

 Other Legal Matters Related to a Divorce